Ontario Careless Driving Defence

 How can Ticket Shield help?

-Ticket Shield can review the charge, disclosure, collision facts, insurance risk, civil implications, licence consequences, novice-driver risk, commercial driver exposure, possible reductions, withdrawal arguments, and trial strategy before you decide how to proceed.
+Ticket Shield reviews the charge, disclosure, collision facts, insurance risk, civil implications, licence consequences, novice-driver risk, commercial driver concerns, possible reductions, withdrawal arguments, and trial strategy — before you decide how to proceed.

 Not sure how bad your careless driving charge is?